Johnson Family Hall: History

 Construction started on December 10, 2018.
 The hall was expected to be completed and ready for occupancy by August 2020.
 On Friday, September 6, 2019, the new Residence Hall's name was announced to be Johnson Family Hall.
 Todd, Susan, Matthew and Hilary Johnson of Duluth, Minnesota, donated $20 million.
-The Johnson family members are members of Notre Dame’s Cavanaugh Council, Badin Guild and Boldly Notre Dame campaign cabinet.
+The Johnson family members are members of Notre Dame's Cavanaugh Council, Badin Guild and Boldly Notre Dame campaign cabinet.
 Matthew and Hilary are also Notre Dame alumni.

 In the spring of 2019, the university administration gave enrolled female students the option to move into Pangborn Hall, which at the time was functioning as a swing dorm for halls undergoing renovation, to gain a guaranteed spot in the new residence hall for the 2020-2021 year.
-The new community formed in the fall of 2019, lead by rector rector is Amanda Springstead, and was known as the Pangborn-Johnson Community (nicknamed PB&J).
-On September 8 2019, after the announcement of the hall's new name, the community took group hall photos both outside of both Pangborn and the under construction Johnson Family Hall.
+The new community formed in the fall of 2019, led by rector Amanda Springstead, and was known as the Pangborn-Johnson Community (nicknamed PB&J).
+On September 8, 2019, after the announcement of the hall's new name, the community took group hall photos both outside of both Pangborn and the under construction Johnson Family Hall.

 Construction of the hall was completed in August 2020, in time for the students to move in for the fall semester, both those of the PB&J community and freshmen and new transfers.
 The dorm was opened during the COVID-19 pandemic, during which campus life as subject to several restrictions and regulations.
-The chapel, dedicated to St. Theresa of Calcutta, was dedicated on September 6, 2020 by bishop Kevin C. Rhodes.
+The chapel, dedicated to St. Theresa of Calcutta, was dedicated on September 6, 2020, by bishop Kevin C. Rhodes.
 For the hall's first holiday season, the Johnson family gave each resident of Pangborn a “Johnson Family Hall” quilt as a welcome gift and a way to foster community bonding.
+These blankets have been gifted to new Johnson Family residents every year since.

-In January 2022, the building received LEED gold certification due to its environmental friendly construction and design features..
+In January 2022, the building received LEED gold certification due to its environmental friendly construction and design features.
 The building uses geothermal energy through geothermal wells that were added during its construction.
 The environmentally friendly processes and strategies used in its construction also gained it an honorable mention at the 2021 U.S. Green Building Council Indiana Leadership Awards in the Green Building of the Year New Construction category.

-In addition to the rector and the priest in residence, staples of the Notre Dame residential system, Johnson Family also houses faculty-in-residence, Katrina Higgins and Jc Beall, who are a married couple of Notre Dame professors and live in the hall and participate in community life.
-The faculty-in-residence program, which can occur in universities employing the residential college system, was used in the past at Notre Dame, and has recently been resurrected in the 2010s.
+In addition to the rector and the priest in residence, staples of the Notre Dame residential system, Johnson Family also houses resident assistants and assistant rectors.